Grok 4.5 vs Claude: Benchmarks & Pricing

 SWE-Bench Pro 64.7% 69.2% Opus 4.8

-The honest reading of "Opus-class" is that it holds.
+The honest reading of "Opus-class" is that it holds against the Opus that existed at launch.
 Grok 4.5 trades blows with a genuine frontier model on hard coding and terminal-agent tasks.
 It is not a blowout in either direction.
 Where Grok pulls ahead is the SWE-Bench Pro efficiency story: xAI reports Grok 4.5 resolves those tasks using an average of about 15,954 output tokens versus 67,020 for Opus 4.8 at its max setting, a roughly 4.2x gap.
 That is xAI's own measurement, so weight it accordingly, but if it holds up in your workload, it changes the cost math more than the sticker price does.

 Independent Benchmarks, Not Just xAI's Chart